Estimated reading time: 4 minutes

-If you’ve had a rainy fruit season, you’re at a much higher risk of a Brown rot outbreak.
-It particularly loves warm, wet weather.
+If you’ve had a rainy fruit season in your part of the world, you’re at a much higher risk of a Brown rot outbreak.
+It particularly loves weather that is both wet and warm.

-It’s important to pick any fruit that show symptoms, and dispose of it well away from the tree – put in the compost, feed to animals, or cook (after you cut off the bad bits, of course!).
+It’s important to pick any fruit that shows symptoms.
+Make sure you dispose of it well away from the tree.
+Put in the compost, feed to animals, or cook (after you cut off the bad bits, of course).

-The infection can quickly spread (especially in rainy weather), so monitoring your trees once a week, and removing infected fruit gives the remaining fruit the best chance of staying healthy.
+The infection can spread horrifyingly quickly, especially in rainy weather.
+Monitor your trees once a week, and remove infected fruit.
+This gives your remaining fruit the best chance of staying healthy.

 Even in organic gardens and farms, it’s possible to take preventive action to minimise the risk of diseases like Brown rot.